-IP TAKE: Union Pacific Foundation places a consistent emphasis on the arts through its directive to “improve and enrich the general quality of life in the community.”
-Dance makes up the foundation's smallest sliver of arts support, but it's still there—so long as you’re in a community that is “reasonably close” to one of its railroad lines.
+IP TAKE: Union Pacific Foundation emphasizes the arts through its directive to “improve and enrich the general quality of life in the community.”
+Dance makes up the smallest portion of the foundation's arts support, but it is not nonexistent.
+However, grant seekers must be in a community that is “reasonably close” to its railroad line.

-PROFILE: Originally established in 1959, Union Pacific Foundation is the philanthropic offspring of Union Pacific Corporation and Union Pacific Railroad.
-Its core functionality then is the same as it is now: To distribute funds to “organizations in communities served by Union Pacific” through its Community-Based Grant Program.
+PROFILE: Originally established in 1959, Union Pacific Foundation is the philanthropic arm of Union Pacific Corporation and Union Pacific Railroad.
+The foundation seeks “build safe, prosperous, and vibrant communities by investing in high-quality nonprofits ad programs in the cities and towns” where it has a presence.
+It supports dance funding through its Community-Based Grant Program.

-Who are those “communities served?”
-There are a lot of them—radiating out from more than 50 cities/regions across the country If you’re located in or west of the vertical geographic line of Minneapolis-Memphis-New Orleans, there’s a good likelihood you’re on Union Pacific’s radar.
-Here’s their map to help you out.
+Geographically, Union Pacific serves a lot of “communities,” more than 50 cities/regions across the U.S. Grant seekers located in or west of the vertical geographic line of Milwaukee-Little Rock-New Orleans are likely to be on Union Pacific’s radar.
+Its system map is useful here.

-Union Pacific Foundation seeks to promote “program effectiveness,” and therefore, particularly likes its grants to go to capacity-building, which it describes as “helping new or existing programs reach more people or reach them effectively.”
-This definition and prioritizing opens up a range of opportunity for a dance organization or program seeking support.
+Union Pacific Foundation seeks to promote “program effectiveness,” and therefore prefers to fund capacity building, which it describes as “helping new or existing programs reach more people or reach them effectively.”
+This definition and prioritization opens up a lot of opportunity for a dance organization or program seeking support.

-By Union Pacific Foundation’s own assessment, the average grant amount for its recipients over the past few years is “less than $10,000.”
+By Union Pacific Foundation’s own assessment, the average grant amount for recipients in the past is “less than $10,000.”
 This is true, but there is also the possibility for far more significant amounts if the partnership is right.

 Applications are an open, online process with a mid-August deadline.
-Union Pacific Foundation points out that it funds its grants with operating profits from its corporate side, not through an endowment, so this might also be a reminder to consider using a train for your next travel adventure.
+Union Pacific Foundation points out that it funds its grants with operating profits from its corporate side, not through an endowment, so this might also be a reminder for grant seekers to consider using a train for their next travel adventure.